 Pope Francis greets pilgrims with disabilities and senior citizens after celebrating Mass for Evangelium Vitae Day June 16, 2013.
 The day called attention to care for the aged, the unborn, the sick and those with disabilities.
 (CNS photo/Paul Harding)

 My other blog is on King Baudouin I of the Belgians and his wife, Queen Fabiola.
 They were a magnificent couple with deep springs of faith rooted in the Roman Catholic tradition.
 A recent post I wrote for the Baudouin & Fabiola blog deals with the King’s steadfast belief in the sanctity and value of life.
+Click the picture to read their story on my other blog.

 I stumbled upon a YouTube video which changed me forever.